Junkers Ju 88: Ju 88R

 The Ju 88R series night fighters were basically versions of the Ju 88 C-6, powered by unitized BMW 801 radial engines.
 The R-1 had 1560 PS BMW 801L engines and the R-2 had 1700 PS BMW 801 G-2 engines.

 One of the first aircraft from the R-1 series that went into service (Werknummer 360 043) was involved in one of the most significant defections from the Luftwaffe.
 On 9 May 1943, this night fighter (D5+EV), which was stationed with 10./NJG 3 in Aalborg Denmark, flew to the RAF Station at Dyce (now Aberdeen Airport) with its entire crew and complete electronic equipment on board.
 The fact that Spitfire Vb fighters No.165 (Ceylon) Squadron escorted it towards the end of its flight could indicate that its arrival had been expected.
 It was immediately transferred to Farnborough Airfield, received RAF markings and serial number PJ876, and was tested in great detail.
-The preserved aircraft is on exhibit at the RAF Museum, as one of the first two intact Ju 88s in aviation museums.
-The Luftwaffe only learned of this defection the following month when members of the crew, pilot Oberleutnant Heinrich Schmitt (son of the former secretary to the ministry for foreign affairs (1923–1929) Gustav Stresemann) and Oberfeldwebel Paul Rosenberger made broadcasts on British radio.
-The third crew-member, Erich Kantwill, refused to co-operate with the British and was treated as a normal prisoner-of-war.
+The preserved aircraft is on exhibit at the Royal Air Force Museum Midlands, as one of the first two intact Ju 88s in aviation museums.
+The Luftwaffe learned of this defection only the following month when members of the crew, pilot Oberleutnant Heinrich Schmitt (son of the former secretary to the ministry for foreign affairs (1923–1929) Gustav Stresemann) and Oberfeldwebel Paul Rosenberger made broadcasts on British radio.
+The third crew-member, Erich Kantwill, refused to co-operate with the British and was treated as a regular prisoner of war.